-Videos and lessons to help High School students learn to solve problems involving velocity and other quantities that can be represented by vectors.
+Videos, solutions, examples, and lessons to help High School students learn to solve problems involving velocity and other quantities that can be represented by vectors.

 Common Core: HSN-VM.A.3